MLB Rumors: Swamped With Injuries, Yankee GM Brian Cashman May Call Up Justus Sheffield Before Rosters Expand

 — Bronx Pinstripes (@BronxPinstripes) August 10, 2018

 Sheffield, on the other hand, has been easily shredding hitters in AA and AAA this year, as reported by NJ.com.
 “Sheffield was 1-2 with a 2.25 ERA in Trenton.
 He’s improved on that at Scranton, where he has a 2.16 ERA with 75 strikeouts in 79 innings pitched.”
-There is no doubt that Sheffield will be on the 40 man roster when the expansion takes place, but the Yankees need help now.
+There is no doubt that Sheffield will be on the 40-man roster when the expansion takes place, but the Yankees need help now.

-It isn’t just fans that think it is time for Sheffield to be promoted now, sabremetric analysis is calling for it.
-In a recent analysis of each team considered to be in contention for a post season slot, MLB.com also rated Sheffield as the minor league player that could have the greatest impact helping a contender down the stretch, even saying that the sooner he gets in the game, the greater impact he will have.
+It isn’t just fans that think it is time for Sheffield to be promoted now, the sabermetric analysis is calling for it.
+In a recent analysis of each team considered to be in contention for a postseason slot, MLB.com also rated Sheffield as the minor league player that could have the greatest impact helping a contender down the stretch, even saying that the sooner he gets in the game, the greater impact he will have.
 Mike Rosenstein, who covers the Yankees every day for NJ Advance Media, has been calling for Sheffield to be promoted.

 (Why Yankees' Brian Cashman needs Justus Sheffield in the majors … now) has been published on https://t.co/iBIDOE8DJm – https://t.co/liaK15bKoV #yankees pic.twitter.com/nOi8VWK8Xv